Inklingo

 AdverbB1Informal

-Use 'ya' in conjunction with 'basta' to add emphasis, meaning 'enough already!' or 'that's enough now!'.
-It implies a strong sense of finality.
+Use 'ya' in conjunction with 'basta' ('basta ya') to add emphasis and convey a stronger sense of finality, like 'enough already!' or 'that's enough now!'.

 A large, red exclamation mark glowing slightly, representing emphasis or urgency.